 Start by creating a budget.
 Many people have told me they didn’t realize how much money they were spending until they made a budget.
 Some will argue a budget is too controlling.
 There is a lot of truth to this.
-But the fact is, without a budget, your spending can control you.
+In fact, without a budget, you may not have control over your spending.
 Money comes in and goes out without a plan, which leaves room for unpleasant surprises.
 With a budget, you plan the amount of money you expect to receive and how it will be saved or spent.
-You get to determine how much is spent on fun or necessities in advance.
+You get to determine how much is spent on fun and necessities in advance.
 This gives you the control you need to make sure essential expenses are planned for, and money is saved for long-term goals.

 Living within a budget teaches discipline.
-Money discipline is a critical skill to acquire before retirement because it could lower the “number” you need to retire.
-It also provides confidence that you will be able to live on the income you’ve projected, because you now have the skills you need to adjust spending if required in the future.
+Money discipline is a critical skill to acquire before retirement because it could lower the NUMBER you need to retire.
+It also provides the confidence you will live on the income you’ve projected because you now have the skill you need to adjust spending if required in the future.

 However, the goal was to replace their spendable income, and by reducing their spending, they’ve lowered their goal.
 They now only need $1.55 million to produce a spendable income of $61,800.
-Using the same income and performance assumptions, only 40 years of saving 10% would be required to accumulate this amount.
-Controlling spending is essential to financial planning.
+Only 40 years of saving 10% are required to accumulate this amount using the same assumptions.
+Controlling spending is an essential key to financial planning.

 This is a straightforward illustration that doesn’t take into account inflation or taxes.
-It also doesn’t consider the wage increases that typically follow a person’s career as they enter the workforce and become more valuable.
-It is undoubtedly possible to shorten the 40 years it takes to replace a person’s earned income with disciplined spending.
+It also doesn’t consider wage increases that typically follow a person’s career as they enter the workforce and become more valuable.
+It is undoubtedly possible to shorten the 40 years it takes to replace a person’s earned income when they discipline their spending.
 Unfortunately, too many people increase their spending faster than their income through the use of credit.
 They end up using much of their working life trying to get out of debt rather than accumulating the assets they need to become financially independent.